 Synopsis

-Set deep within a mystical American landscape shimmering with superstition and menace, Every Bright Thing exposes the devastating impact of addiction, abuse, and mental illness on vulnerable queer youth abandoned by an uncaring system.
-This visceral bildungsroman explores the beauty and brutality of the human experience, exploring how belief, hope, and art can transform even the most desperate of circumstances.
-Epic in scope yet intimate in focus, Every Bright Thing is both a maximalist love story and a tragic modern fairytale — an unflinching portrait of two teen boys fighting to create their own definitions of family, safety and home, in a world determined to destroy them.
+Set deep within a mystical American landscape shimmering with superstition and menace, EVERY BRIGHT THING exposes the devastating impact of addiction, abuse, and mental illness on vulnerable queer youth abandoned by an uncaring world.
+This visceral bildungsroman lays bare the beauty and brutality of the human experience, exploring how belief, hope, and art can transform even the most desperate of circumstances.
+Epic in scope, yet intimate in focus, EVERY BRIGHT THING is both a maximalist love story and a tragic modern fairytale — an unflinching portrait of two queer boys fighting to create their own definitions of family, safety and home, in a world determined to destroy them.

 “I think every book should take risks, and be experimental to a certain